Overview

 Response precision

 If a detection tool sees an application as a black box, what is the next step when an attack is detected?
-More often than not, all that can be done is to take the application down while the true source of the vulnerability is located and patched.
+More often than not, all that can be done is to take the application down while the vulnerability is located and patched.
 This sledgehammer approach leads to unnecessary downtime.
-For many organizations, significant downtime of a critical application could rival a breach in terms of cost.
+For many organizations, significant downtime of a critical application could rival the cost of a breach.

 Key benefits and capabilities of ADR